 • Targets your ads directly to your primary demographics, which includes demographics that are like the customers who have committed to purchasing your products.

-• Re-markets your ads to people who have already seen your ads, increasing your exposure with these customers and consequently encouraging them to make a purchase.
+• Re-market your ads to people who have already seen your ads, increasing your exposure with these customers and consequently encouraging them to make a purchase.

 • Improves your marketing exposure at a low cost.
 Display advertising is generally a very low cost compared to search advertising, and you only pay if someone actually clicks on your ad.

 The cons of display advertising:

 • Only compelling marketing campaign ads encourage people to click your ads.

 • It can be difficult in telling whether an individual who clicks on your ad is truly interested in your product or if they’re just intrigued by the ad itself.